VegaDeftwing/opinionatedeng/opinionatedeng.md

 Which while may not look overly interesting, I assure you will be something of interest later.

+One interesting processed to note in here is the process numbered '1' which, if you look back in htop, you'll see is the init process.
+This means it's actually possible to look at a mountain of deails about the init process, which we'll talk about in a bit.

 Before we leave /proc, look back up at all the file that each process has and take note, also notice how some of these relate to what we saw in /dev

 ## Take a breather,